oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 In this lab, you:

-- Create a Task Definition
+- Create a Task Definition and its corresponding Task Details page.
-- Develop a Process to Fetch Employee details and manage human-task approval
+- Develop a Process to Fetch Employee details and manage human-task approvals.
-- Create Unified Task Lists
+- Create Unified Task List pages.

 ## Task 1: Create a Task Definition